lee2nd/us_stock_forecast_with_bert_and_xgboost_v3/README.md

 ## 🏗️ Pipeline Overview

 The final pipeline (v3) follows a modular three-stage structure, run separately on **old data** and **new data**.
-For the original hand-drawn flowchart of this architecture, please refer to v3需求3.JPG.
+For the original hand-drawn flowchart of this architecture.

 ```text
 Old Data ─┐